se7enxweb/ezplatform-code-style/README.md

 for code style tools, plugins for CI, IDE settings, Git hooks, GitHub templates related to contributions, etc.

+## FAQ

+See [FAQ](doc/FAQ.md) for common questions about contributing to eZ Platform-related packages.

 ## COPYRIGHT

 Copyright (C) 1999-2020 Ibexa AS.
 All rights reserved.